 If you're like us, you've gazed wistfully at the park barbecues in Prospect Park, admiring the BBQ and plentiful sides that line the picnic tables.
-Well, stand on the edges no longer—it's summer in NYC and there's a grill in a New York park just waiting for you.
+Well, stand on the edges no longer—it's summer in NYC and there's a spot in NYC parks just waiting for you.
 Consider this your go-to guide for nabbing a great spot on Memorial Day and other long weekends.

 RECOMMENDED: Get outdoors in NYC